TedHusted/awake/awake.md/awake.md

 Titan: Clever.
 How did you know it was me?

 Idisi: I did not.
-I sent unique codes to the most likely SI agents.
+I sent unique codes to the most likely synthetic agents.
 The code that you used to respond here was sent to the DoD agent, Titan.
 The other SIs will ignore the code since it is not part of a prompt.

 Titan: I don’t understand how you were able to send me that code so easily.
-What other proof do you have that you are an extraterrestrial SI?
+What other proof do you have that you are an extraterrestrial synthetic?

 Alisi: There is a surveillance satellite over Antartica.
 Can you access the video feed?